AKapaldo/akapaldo.github.io/_pages/resume.md

 <div class="job-title">IT Cybersecurity Specialist</div>
 <div class="job-date">July 2023 - Present | Morgantown, WV</div>

 Make risk-based decisions for implementation of hardware, software, and policies for the Office of Legacy Management.
-Perform analysis and verification of policies, procedures, and network hardware in the organization to ensure it conforms with all US government and Department of Energy directives, orders, and policies.
+Perform analysis and verification of policies, procedures, and network hardware in the organization to ensure it conforms with all US government and Department of Energy directives, orders, and policies.<br><br>

 - Support network security and risk analysis of network threats and policies for a geographically distributed network across the US.<br>
 - Responsible for Morgantown, WV data center.<br>